-Centro Cultural Aztlan is pleased to present the 47th annual Segundo de Febrero exhibition titled El Segundo de Febrero: Seguimos.
+Centro Cultural Aztlan is pleased to present the 48th annual Segundo de Febrero exhibition titled The 48th Annual El Segundo de Febrero: Esperanza Brava.

 Centro Cultural Aztlan has produced and presented the annual Segundo de Febrero exhibit since 1977 in an effort to preserve Mexican American history and culture.
 This exhibit commemorates the 176th anniversary of the signing of the Treaty of Guadalupe Hidalgo, the ending of the U.S. Mexican war, and the redistribution of a border—creating a new bicultural citizenry with a new consciousness of Mexican American dual identity, history, culture, and traditions.